-Allergic dermatitis occurs when a pet becomes hypersensitive to substances in their environment.
+Allergic dermatitis occurs when a pet becomes hypersensitive to substances in its environment.
 Most allergic reactions require a period of repeated physical contact and skin sensitization, so even if your pet has come into contact with certain chemicals or substances in the past without issue, an allergy could develop, and it may seem like it came out of nowhere.
-However on average, skin sensitization can take anywhere from six months to two years to develop.
+However, on average, skin sensitization can take anywhere from six months to two years to develop.

-Common chemicals and substances that cause allergic contact dermatitis include: topical antibiotics, flea collars/flea powders, certain metals (such as nickel), grasses and pollens, soaps/shampoos, carpet deodorizers, insecticides, dyes, and materials such as rubber, wool, leather, and plastic.
+Common chemicals and substances that cause allergic contact dermatitis include topical antibiotics, flea collars/flea powders, certain metals (such as nickel), grasses and pollens, soaps/shampoos, carpet deodorizers, insecticides, dyes, and materials such as rubber, wool, leather, and plastic.

 Irritant contact dermatitis, on the other hand, does not require a period of sensitization.
 A reaction will occur the first time that your pet makes contact with an extremely irritating substance, and any other animal that comes into contact with the substance may have a skin reaction as well.

-Common chemicals and substances that cause irritant contact dermatitis include: poison ivy sap, road salt (for melting ice), detergents, soaps, solvents, acids and alkalis, and petroleum byproducts (such as fertilizers, perfumes, and petroleum jelly).
+Common chemicals and substances that cause irritant contact dermatitis include poison ivy sap, road salt (for melting ice), detergents, soaps, solvents, acids and alkalis, and petroleum byproducts (such as fertilizers, perfumes, and petroleum jelly).